Interesting Facts About Hornets: Large Wasps With Paper Nests

 The Asian hornet is sometimes called the Asian predatory wasp or the yellow-legged hornet.
 It's not the same insect as the Asian giant hornet.
-The common names of hornets can be confusing, so it's always a good idea to check the scientific name when reading or hearing about the insects.
+Since the common names of hornets can be confusing, it's always a good idea to check the scientific name when reading or hearing about the insects.

-The Asian hornet is native to China but is now found in France, Belgium, Spain, Portugal and Italy.
+The Asian hornet is native to China but is now found in France, Belgium, Spain, Portugal, and Italy.
 It has also been discovered in Japan and Korea.
-It hasn't arrived in Britain yet, but a plan of attack is ready in case it does.
+In 2016, it was found in Britain.

 The main concern about the insect is its threat to honeybees.
 Although Asian hornet venom isn't considered to be especially toxic to humans, because each hornet is large it releases more venom than many other stinging insects.
 Stings from multiple hornets have hospitalized people in France.

 Using Pitcher Plants to Catch Hornets